 Gifu

 Ichikawa Ryokan (English) Reported by Happy Cow (English) to be able to provide a macrobiotic menu with three days’ advance notice (vegan kaiseki dinner and Japanese breakfast, no lunch) and have plant-based soap in the onsen.
-The website states: “Special menues for Vegetarian.
-If you have food allergies, please tell us when you make a reservation.”
+The website states about the “Macrobiotics rice vegetarian” course, “We mainly use whole grains and local safe vegetables, and seasonings made using traditional methods.
+We do not use animal products, white sugar, or chemical products.”

 Koemon (English) in Shirakawago is a minshuku is that reported to be able to accommodate vegans.
 The building is a traditional gassho-zukuri thatched roof style built in the Edo period.
 Meals using local ingredients are served in a room with an irori sunken hearth.
-The website specifically mentions they can make vegetarian meals without fish broth and “vegetarian meals…with fish broth” so their understanding of vegetarianism and veganism may be shaky- it will probably be necessary to describe exactly what you do and don’t eat.
+The website specifically mentions they can make “vegetarian meals with fish” and “vegetarian meals…with fish broth” so their understanding of vegetarianism and veganism may be shaky- it will probably be necessary to describe exactly what you do and don’t eat.

 Manpukuan Eisyouji Ryokan (English) (at Eishoji Temple), Magome.
 Reported by Happy Cow to be able to prepare vegan meals.